DIY Seed Box for Easy Storage & Organization

-Growing vegetables from seeds is really fun and rewarding, because you can grow so many varieties which you can’t buy, like 5 kinds of broccoli, 7 kinds of cucumber, and countless types of tomatoes, melon, peppers… BUT, where to put your growing collection of seeds?
+Growing vegetables from seeds is really fun and rewarding.
+You can grow so many varieties which you can’t buy, like purple cauliflower, pink celery, countless heirloom tomatoes, melons, peppers… BUT, where to store your growing collection of seeds?

 In a box.
 It sounds easy, but it does not always work!
 Like in the photo below, my pretty box became over stuffed, so I got another box and soon that became an over-stuffed mess too.
-Every time I look for one seed packet I had to dump out all contents in these boxes, it was not fun!
+Every time I look for one seed packet I had to dump out all contents out of these boxes, oh my!

 *Some resources in article are affiliate links.
 Full disclosure here.